wormhole-foundation/example-native-token-transfers/evm/README.md

 ```

 Do this for each blockchain network that the `NTTManager` and `WormholeTransceiver` contracts will be deployed to.
 Then configure each `.env` file and set the `RPC` variables.

+Currently the `MAX_OUTBOUND_LIMIT` is set to zero in the sample `.env` file.
+This means that all outbound transfers will be queued by the rate limiter.

 #### Config Setup